-- Purchased retail interests in 2011 and plans a supermarket opening in 2013.
+- Purchased retail interests in 2011 and plans a supermarket opening.

-Isabel Jose Dos Santos owns a quarter of Unitel, the largest mobile phone carrier in Angola.
+Isabel Jose Dos Santos owns a quarter of Unitel, the largest mobile phone carrier in Angola, Africa.

 Mamphela Ramphele (born 1947) is a physician and professor-researcher as well as a business person who placed Number Five among the most wealth women in Africa in 2011.